 Nuggets cruise past Hornets despite Murray injury

-Terry Rozier scored a game-high 20 points with nine assists.
+Terry Rozier scored a game-high 20 points and handed out nine assists for Charlotte.
 Devonte' Graham, P.J.
-Washington and Miles Bridges had 14 each and Cody Zeller finished with 11 for Charlotte.
-The Hornets led early but Denver rallied to go ahead by three after the first quarter.
-The advantage was four after a dunk by Zeller midway through the second quarter but the Nuggets started to get some separation.
+Washington and Miles Bridges had 14 points each, and Cody Zeller finished with 11.
+The Hornets led early, but Denver rallied to go ahead by three after the first quarter.
+The advantage was four after a dunk by Zeller midway through the second quarter before the Nuggets started to get some separation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)